jharwell/sierra/docs/src/tutorials/plugins/expdef/index.rst

 requirements apply regardless of format:

 #. **Single file.** The template must be a single file.
 Any configuration not
    reachable within it cannot be varied by SIERRA.
-If your simulator normally uses multiple config files, provide an ``expdef_flatten()`` hook in your engine plugin to collapse them at stage 1 startup--see :ref:`tutorials/plugins/engine`.

-   If your simulator normally expects multiple configuration files (a common pattern in ROS launch setups), you have two options:
+   If your simulator normally expects multiple configuration files (a common pattern in, e.g., ROS launch setups), you have two options:

    #.
-Flatten the configuration into a single file before passing it to
+Flatten the configuration into a single file.
+Each expdef plugin may
-      SIERRA.
-The :term:`Engine` plugin can provide an ``expdef_flatten()`` hook that SIERRA calls at the start of stage 1 to perform this transformation automatically.
-See :ref:`plugins/engine` for how to implement this hook.
+      implement a ``flatten(keys)`` method (see
+      :ref:`tutorials/plugins/expdef`) that inlines external-file references
+      identified by ``keys``.
+An :term:`Engine` plugin invokes this at the start of stage 1, backend-agnostically, by resolving the expdef module from ``--expdef`` and calling ``flatten()`` on it.
+Not every backend implements flattening (e.g., the XML plugin does not).
+See :ref:`tutorials/plugins/engine` for how the engine drives this.

    #.
 Factor out only the parameters SIERRA needs to vary into the template and
       load the remaining files from fixed paths within your project.
 This is